Vaishnava Sahajiya: Teachings

 Vaiṣṇava Sahajiyās believed that Gaudiya Vaiṣṇava masters like Chaitanya and Jayadeva had practiced sexual sahaja sadhana.
 They also believed that the Buddha himself had also practiced this tantric method with his consort Gopa.

 Vaiṣṇava Sahajiyās believed that human beings were a microcosm of the whole universe.
 As such, men and women are personifications of the supreme being (Brahman).
 As such as our divinity is naturally innate (the literal meaning of 'sahaja').
 For the Vaiṣṇava Sahajiyās, the greatest quality of this natural divinity is pure love (prema) and their religion focused on awakening and supporting this innate divine love.

 According to the Vaiṣṇava Sahajiyā text entitled Ratnasara: All lives are created as a result of the union of the male and female elements, and so are human beings also.
 Under a favorable opportunity, God comes in the human body with all His natural characteristics, and the new form is nothing but a modified image of God...However transformed man may be by virtue of his birth, the divine element in him cannot remain concealed, and those who manifest this divine character to its fullest extent are called...by the term Sahaja.The Vaiṣṇava Sahajiyās believed that God's love manifested as the whole universe, which includes our very bodies as well love (prema) and lust (kama).
 For the Vaiṣṇava Sahajiyās, Krishna was associated with consciousness or the purusha while Radha was associated with prakirti or the material world.
 In Vaiṣṇava Sahajiyā, the interactions between consciousness and matter is the play (lila) of God.

 Vaiṣṇava Sahajiyā practices also often involved breaking social norms, including those relating to caste.
 Because of their antinomian and erotic methods (which were viewed with suspicion by many), the Vaiṣṇava Sahajiyās operated in secrecy.
 In their literature they adopted a cryptic tantric language known as "intentional language" (Sanskrit: saṃdhyā-bhāṣā).
 For example, semen could be referred to with the term "rasa" (which can mean juice, like sugarcane juice).

-There are also right-handed and left-handed Vaiṣṇava Sahajiyās: dakṣiṇācāra may be rendered into English as "right (dakshina) (path to) attainment (chara)", while vāmācāra may be rendered into English as "left (vama) (path to) attainment (chara)".
-The dakshinacharyas ("right attainers") are the ones that practice the panchamakara ('Five Ms') symbolically or through substitutions, whilst the vāmācāras ("left attainers") are the ones that practice it literally.
+There are also right-handed and left-handed Vaiṣṇava Sahajiyās: dakṣiṇācāra may be rendered into English as "right (dakshina) ritual (chara)", while vāmācāra may be rendered into English as "left (vama) ritual (chara)".
+The dakshinacharyas ("right practitioners") are the ones that practice the panchamakara ('Five Ms') symbolically or through substitutions, whilst the vāmācāras ("left practitioners") are the ones that practice it literally (using meat, fish etc.)